Finding the dimension of a non-empty orthogonal array polytope: Introduction

-In studying the facets of $P_{n;I}^{(k,s)}$, Appa~\etal~{\cite{Appa2006}} tabulated Table~\ref{tab:PnI} and conjectured that dim$(P_{n;I}^{(k,s)})=\text{dim}(P_{n}^{(k,s)})$ provided that $P_{n;I}^{(k,s)}\neq \emptyset$.
-In this paper, we address this conjecture by using representation theory.
-In particular, we show that the known symmetries of the feasible set of ILD~(\ref{ilp:BF}) drastically narrow down the number of feasible values of dim$(P_{n;I}^{(k,s)})$, where a {\it symmetry of the feasible set} of an ILD is a permutation of its variables that sends a feasible point to a feasible point.
-The set of all symmetries of an ILD is called the {\em symmetry group} of the ILD.
+\end{thm} We will prove Theorem~\ref{thm:dimfin} by showing that the known symmetries of the feasible set of ILD~(\ref{ilp:BF}) drastically decrease the number of feasible values of dim$(P_{n;I}^{(k,s)})$, where a {\it symmetry of the feasible set} of an ILD is a permutation of its variables that sends a feasible point to a feasible point.
+The set of all symmetries of the feasible set of an ILD is called the {\em symmetry group} of the ILD.
+Throughout the rest of the paper, we will be developing the needed theory to prove Theorem~\ref{thm:dimfin}.

 A group $G$ with identity $e$ is said to {\em act} on a set $X$ if for each $(g,x) \in G\times X$, $gx \in X$, $ex=x$, and for each $g,h \in G$ we have $g(hx)=(gh)x$.
-Such a group action is called {\em transitive} if for each pair $(x_1,x_2)\in X\times X$, there exists $g \in G$ such that $gx_1=x_2$.
-We need the following two definitions to compute a subgroup of the symmetry group of ILD~(\ref{ilp:BF}) and to describe the action of this subgroup on $P_{n;I}^{(k,s)}$. \begin{defn} Two $\oand$s are \textit{isomorphic} if one can be obtained from the other by applying a sequence of permutations (including the identity) to the rows, columns and the elements of $\{l_1,\ldots,l_n\}$ within each column~\cite{Stufken2007}. \end{defn} Next, we define the group of isomorphism operations. \begin{defn}Let $\X$ be an $N$ row, $k$ column array with symbols from $\{l_1,\ldots,l_n\}$.
+Such a group action is called {\em transitive} if for each pair $(x_1,x_2)\in X\times X$, there exists $g \in G \, \ni \, gx_1=x_2$.
+The following two definitions locate a subgroup of the symmetry group of ILD~(\ref{ilp:BF}), and describe the action of this subgroup on the feasible points of ILD~(\ref{ilp:BF}). \begin{defn} Two $\oand$ are \textit{isomorphic} if one can be obtained from the other by applying a sequence of permutations (including the identity) to the rows, columns, and the elements of $\{l_1,\ldots,l_n\}$ within each column~\cite{Stufken2007}. \end{defn} \begin{defn}Let $\X$ be an $N$ row, $k$ column array with symbols from $\{l_1,\ldots,l_n\}$.
 Then each of the $(n!)^kk!$ operations that involve permuting columns and the elements of $\{l_1,\ldots,l_n\}$ within each column of $\X$ is called an {\em isomorphism operation}.
-The set of all isomorphism operations forms a group $G^{\rm iso}(k,n)$ called the {\em paratopism group}~\cite{Egan2016}. \end{defn} The group $G^{\rm iso}(k,n)$ acts on $\oand$, and $G^{\rm iso}(k,n)$ is isomorphic to $S_n \wr S_k$~\cite{Egan2016}, where $S_n\wr S_k$ is the wreath product of the symmetric group of degree $n$ and the symmetric group of degree $k$.
+The set of all isomorphism operations forms a group $G^{\rm iso}(k,n)$ called the {\em paratopism group}~\cite{Egan2016}. \end{defn} The group $G^{\rm iso}(k,n)$ acts on $\oand$, and $G^{\rm iso}(k,n)$ is isomorphic to $S_n \wr S_k$~\cite{Egan2016}, where $S_n\wr S_k$ is the wreath product of the symmetric group $S_n$ of degree $n$ and the symmetric group $S_k$ of degree $k$.
 The definition of the wreath product of groups can be found in~\cite{Rotman1994}.